njblore/nc_news/README.md

 An API for the back end of a northcoders news site, where users can post articles and comments and vote on them.

 It uses a PSQL database and is built with KNEX.js and Express, hosted on Heroku.
-View the API here: https://northcoders-news-server.herokuapp.com/api
+View the API live here: https://northcoders-news-server.herokuapp.com/api

 ## Installation